Mets vs. Yankees Player Props Betting Odds

-Player prop betting options for Francisco Lindor, Gleyber Torres and others are available in the New York Mets-New York Yankees matchup at Citi Field on Tuesday, starting at 7:10 PM ET.
+Those looking to place a player prop bet can find odds on Francisco Lindor, Gleyber Torres and others in the New York Mets-New York Yankees matchup at Citi Field on Wednesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!